1

 but none is ultimately persuasive. —Nothingness: The Science of

-Empty Space p296 |
+Empty Space, p296 |

 |

-question: As the Big Bang universe (or any expanding universe) expands,
+question, the one the experts tell us we are not supposed to ask: As the Big Bang universe (or any expanding universe) expands,

 what in the world (or whatever) is it expanding into?
 Furthermore, if it